deontologician/node_talk/slides/slides.md

   - It's available on most platforms
   - very easy to get started
 - Ask us questions and give us feedback [@rethinkdb](http://twitter.com/rethinkdb) on twitter
-### The 2.0 RC just dropped, now is an exciting time to get involved.
-- We have a [meetup on March 30th](http://www.meetup.com/RethinkDB-SF-Meetup-Group/events/220927293/) for the 2.0 release.

 ----